tmathmeyer/impulse/README.md

 )
 ```

+entries in deps can also be some internal builtin functions.
+Currently supported is ```git_repo```
+which takes url, repo, commit, target as arguments.
+A git repo dependency will attempt to checkout
+the repository into $IMPULSE_ROOT, make a sub-working tree checked out at |commit| and then
+build |target| as a dependency.

 #### Rule files
 In this directory live python-defined build rules (see [core_rules](CORE) for some examples).
 For rules used in many different projects, these rules _should_ live under ```$ROOT/rules/core/{lang}/build_defs.py``` however these rules may be placed anywhere located under ```$ROOT```.